 Keep in mind that your products are basically tied up until it’s sold or you retrieve it from consignment shops.
 If the store is located in an out-of-the-way place and doesn’t actively market itself, your products may simply gather dust and your earning potential may be severely compromised.
-I have heard of a number of consignees who complained about not getting any sale for a year!
+I have heard of a number of consignees who complained about not getting any sales for a year!
 Be smart and select only retail stores where you know your products stand a greater chance of being sold.

 Some choose to consign with “boutiques,” which are pricier and can be found in richer towns.
 The cost may be higher, but it often pays off.